ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 #### Basic Auth

 Ballerina supports Basic Authentication for clients.
-The `auth` field of the client configurations (`http:ClientConfiguration`) should have `http:CredentialsConfig` record.
+The `auth` field of the client configurations (`http:ClientConfiguration`) should have the `http:CredentialsConfig` record.

-The `http:CredentialsConfig` configurations includes:
+The `http:CredentialsConfig` configurations include:

 * `username` - The username for Basic authentication
 * `password` - The password for Basic authentication